 Humanities Undergraduate Mentoring Grants

 The BYU ORCA grant program is now the BYU Humanities Undergraduate Mentoring Grants program (HUM Grants).
-Humanities majors can apply for HUM grants through this site beginning October 1 until October 25 at 10:00 p.m.
+Humanities majors can apply for HUM grants through this site Until March 6 at 10:00 p.m.
 Read this page carefully and apply below.

 As part of the college support for experiential learning, HUM grants offer resources for student-initiated, faculty-mentored research projects outside the classroom.
 Students can apply to the College of Humanities, with a faculty mentor’s endorsement, for up to $1,200 in scholarship funding to support their work.